UQ-RCC/pitschi-docs/userguide-pitschi.md

 ## Step 7: Second email - after data ingestion to pitschi.

-1. Ingest dataset to Clowder/Pitschi: Once data is improted successfully to project RDM you'll recieve another email - **Successully ingested dataset**, and pitschi will dismount RDM automatically.
+1. Ingest dataset to Clowder/Pitschi: Once data is improted successfully to project RDM you'll recieve another email - **Successfully ingested dataset**, and pitschi will dismount RDM automatically.
 Email will provide you the links to acces your data in Pitschi ( CMM data repository), UQRDM and in CVL for image analysis.

 <kbd><img width="700" alt="Image-DataIngested" src="https://user-images.githubusercontent.com/42192079/128655689-31ec6317-0a03-4dee-b146-9dc850200111.png"></kbd>